Skip to Content

 Reason 3

 Because you are not pushing the clay around on your wedging table, it is much easier on the wrists.
-Techniques such as rams head and spiral wedging involve pushing the clay quite hard.
+Techniques such as rams head and spiral wedging involve putting some pressure on the clay.

 This is fine if your wrists are up to it.
-But if you have any issues with your hands such as carpal tunnel or arthritis, it’s almost impossible.
+But if you have any issues with your hands such as carpal tunnel or arthritis, it can be painful.

-Wedging Clay the Stack and Slam Way -Step by Step
+How to Wedge Clay the Stack and Slam Way

-There are two ways of wedging clay using the wire wedge method.
-One employs a handheld wire cutter tool.
-The other involves a mounted wire.
+There are two ways wire wedging clay.
+One uses a handheld wire cutter tool.
+The other uses a wire mounted on a wedging table.
 I will describe both, starting with the handheld wire cutter method.

-Stack and Slam Wedging With a Hand Held Wire Cutter
+Wedging Clay With a Hand Held Wire Cutter

 Step 1